10 tips on how to find buyers on the European fresh fruit and vegetables market

 Non-European events

-Asia Fruit Logistica: Asia Fruit Logistica takes place in Hong Kong or Singapore.
-Since many European traders have become interested in Asian markets, you can expect several of them to be there.
-A few of them also exhibit, together with 800 other exhibitors from more than 40 countries.
+Asia Fruit Logistica | Asia Fruit Logistica takes place in Hong Kong.
+Since many European players have become interested in Asian markets, you can expect several of them to attend.
+A few of them also exhibit, together with more than 760 other exhibitors from 42 countries. |

 Tips: